-Over 55% of shoppers have bought a product through social media posts.
+Over 55% of shoppers have purchased a product through a social media post.

 As this number continues to rise, social media will become much more than just a place for brands to engage with their audience and grow their reputation.

-Platforms like Instagram are making it easier for eCommerce brands to sell products through their social media pages, by leading users from them directly to a product page on their website.
+Platforms like Instagram are making it easier for eCommerce brands to sell products through their social media pages, by leading users directly to a product page on their website.

 As we pointed out earlier, mobile contributes to 70% of global eCommerce sales, which will rise to 73% by 2021.

 According to the same research by Statista, mobile eCommerce could collect $3.5 trillion in sales by then.

 Opportunity #3: Virtual And Augmented Reality